Pixis-py/LittleRogueNight/README.md

 * Store System: Buy equipment and weapons to strengthen your character.
 * Secret Zones: Discover hidden places brimming with riches and rare items.
 * Reward System: Be rewarded according to your solving time and performance.
+* Save System : Save your current game and start and stop when you want.

 ## Requirements
 * Intel Core i3 2GB of RAM